 - a covered walkway

-As you develop your Dynamo or Grasshopper graph, try to exhibit good programming practice by:
+As you develop your Dynamo or Grasshopper graph, exhibit good programming practice by:

 - laying out your nodes diagrams very clearly